About

 TIP: If your nut or seed butter is on the thicker side, try warming it up before mixing with the maple syrup.

-mixed ingredients for homemade granola in a clear glass bowl
+ingredients for pumpkin spice granola in glass bowl

 TIP: Flipping the granola with a flat spatula (versus stirring) will keep some of the clusters.
 Moving the granola halfway through baking time also prevents it from burning.